rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

 >Note: this example is based on the model mentioned in the previous section

 Now, you want to share your ml code with other data scientist in a reusable, and reproducible form.
 You can packing the code in a virtual environment such as conda so that the code can be executed everywhere.
-In order to package the code using MLflow, you have to create MLProject and description files which define the requirements for executing the code.
+In order to package the code using MLflow, you have to create MLproject and description files which define the requirements for executing the code.
 The below files are an example for packaging the code at <https://github.com/mlflow/mlflow-example> and execute it in the conda environment.

-Create MLProject file
+Create MLproject file
 ```
 name: tutorial